Paediatric chiropractor Williamstown

 Birth trauma (forceps, vacuum, caesarean)

 Assisted deliveries and long labours can create compression and tension in a baby’s head, neck, and spine.
-Signs your baby may benefit from assessment include:
+Signs your baby may benefit from a post-birth chiropractic assessment include difficulty feeding or latching on one or both sides, preferring to turn to one side (early torticollis), arching back when held or during feeds, unsettled behaviour, poor sleep, or excessive crying without clear cause, and limited head rotation or neck stiffness.

-Our chiropractor provides gentle cranial work and spinal adjustments to release compression and restore comfortable movement.
-Most families bring babies within the first few weeks of life for post-birth check-ups.
+Our chiropractor provides gentle cranial work and spinal mobilisation to release compression and restore comfortable movement.
+Many families in Williamstown and the inner west bring newborns within the first few weeks of life for post-birth assessment – no referral is needed.

 6